TwilioDevEd/voice-javascript-sdk-quickstart-python/README.md

 ### Receiving incoming calls from a non-browser device:

-You will first need to configure your Twilio Voice phone number (the phone number you used as the `TWILIO_CALLER_ID` configuration value) with the same ngrok url that you did for your TwiML app.
+You will first need to configure your Twilio Voice phone number (the phone number you used as the `TWILIO_CALLER_ID` configuration value) to route incoming calls to your TwiML app.
 This tells Twilio how to handle an incoming call directed to your Twilio Voice number.

 1. Log in to the [Twilio Console](https://www.twilio.com/console)
 2. Navigate to your [Active Number list](https://www.twilio.com/console/phone-numbers/incoming)